MagicPoulp/vulkan_engine/README.md

 https://github.com/cforfang/Vulkan-Tools/wiki/Synchronization-Examples
 https://www.lunarg.com/wp-content/uploads/2021/08/Vulkan-Synchronization-SIGGRAPH-2021.pdf

-# Debug with validation layers
+# Debug with validation layers - IMPORTANT

 This is important to check anomalies in the use of Vulkan